remynln/AREA/README.md

 ### Service OAuth2 Authentication

-Oauth2 system is useful to create or enrich an account with services like Google, twitter, microsoft etc...
+Oauth2 system is useful to enrich an account with services like Google, twitter, microsoft etc...
 Accounts are linked by their mails, if you connect with the google service, it will create a classic account with the mail associated with google, but will save the api token to unlock AREAS action and reactions linked to this service.

 #### Routes

-`/auth/[service_name]`: *GET Method*
+`/service/[service_name]`: *GET Method*
 - **Request Body**:
   - `callback`: The url to redirect after authentication
 - **Response**: